fresh8/governance/doc/0002-github-repository-topics.md

 * `platform-team`

 ### Synonyms
-If the project is referred to by multiple names, such as ConnectedVentures/f8-garrulous (aka localisation), these should also be included in tags.
+If the project is referred to by multiple names, such as ConnectedVentures/f8-garrulous (aka localisation), these should also be included in the topics.

 ## Consequences